 The Minoans were traders who exported timber, olive oil, wine and dye to nearby Egypt, Syria, Cyprus and the Greek mainland.
 They imported metals and other raw materials, including copper, tin, ivory and precious stones.

 Around 1600 B.C., the Mycenaean civilization rose on the Greek mainland, and their culture flourished during the late Bronze Age.
 Major Mycenaean power centers included Mycenae, Thebes, Sparta and Athens.

 Many Greek myths are tied to Mycenae.
 In Greek mythology, the city of Mycenae was founded by Perseus, the Greek hero who beheaded Medusa.
-Mycenaean king, Agamemnon, invaded Troy during the Trojan War of Homer’s Iliad, though there are no historical records of a Mycenaean king of that name.
+The Mycenaean king Agamemnon invaded Troy during the Trojan War of Homer’s “Iliad,” though there are no historical records of a Mycenaean king of that name.

 Bronze Age Collapse

 The Bronze Age ended abruptly around 1200 B.C. in the Middle East, North Africa and Mediterranean Europe.
 Historians don’t know for sure what caused the Bronze Age collapse, but many believe the transition was sudden, violent and culturally disruptive.

 Major Bronze Age civilizations, including Mycenaean Greece, the Hittite Empire in Turkey and Ancient Egypt fell within a short period of time.
 Ancient cities were abandoned, trade routes were lost and literacy declined throughout the region.